Synternet/syntropy-devops-integrations/ipfs-terraform-ansible/README.md

 1285fc.......................................4821fc
 ```

-On your local machine create a new file, Eg. `vim swarm.key` and paste the contents into it.
-You need to copy this file and place it in both `ansible/roles/launch_ipfs_node/files/swarm.key` and `ansbile/roles/launch_gateway_ipfs_node/files/swarm.key`.
-Delete the original file.
-The `swarm.key` will be copied to the nodes during the Ansible deploy.
+On your local machine create a new file named `swarm.key` in the `auth/` directory, Eg. `vim auth/swarm.key` and paste the contents into it.
+Ansible will take care of distributing the `swarm.key` file to your roles, which will in turn copy the files across to your VMs to be mounted by the `go-ipfs` container.
 Next, deploy the nodes.

 `ansible-playbook deploy_ipfs_nodes.yaml -i inventory -vv`